gmoraesalvarez/ttgo_camera/README.md

 You can control from the web too.
 The firmware fetches control strings from the server.
 Not for beginners.
 Take a look at the code before deploying.

+This is now merged with #esp32motion.
+Go there for up-to-date-ish code.